 And because the ear flap closes over the ear canal, trapping in warm moist air, Cocker ears are often susceptible to many infections.

-However, if you keep them well-brushed and scrupulously clean, you can help to avoid infection in the first place and keep them bacteria-free and healthy.
+However, keep them well-brushed and scrupulously clean.
+You can help to avoid infection in the first place and keep them bacteria-free and healthy.

 Why not try these 7 simple steps to cleaning your dog's ears?
-You could easily add them into your Cocker's regular grooming routine.
+You could easily add them to your Cocker's regular grooming routine.

 Before you begin cleaning your dog's ears, it's a good idea to have the following items within easy reach:

-You'll find a selection of excellent ear cleaning solutions in most reputable pet stores, but you may also find that one or two can be drying to the ear.
+You'll find a selection of excellent ear-cleaning solutions in the most reputable pet stores.
+There are one or two that can be drying to the ear.
 It's simply a matter of trial and error.

-Use a brand that you trust, or alternatively, you could ask your vet to recommend a product to you.
+Use a brand you trust, or you could ask your vet to recommend a product.